yehia67/documentation/the-tangle/0.1/concepts/proof-of-work.md

 ### Proof of work for transactions

-To calculate the PoW for a transaction, the contents of the transaction is converted from trytes to trits, then those trits are hashed.
+To calculate the PoW for a transaction, the following contents of the transaction are converted from trytes to trits, then those trits are hashed:

+* **Bundle hash:** Hash that is calculated using the address, obsolete tag, timestamp, value, and bundle index of all transactions in the bundle
+* **Signature:** Signature of the transaction if it spends IOTA tokens
+* **Trunk transaction and branch transaction:** Reference transactions that the transaction approves

 If the hash ends in a certain amount of 0s ([minimum weight magnitude](#minimum-weight-magnitude)), it's considered valid.